GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 So browsers are faced with a dilemma, they have to choose between something that can improve the user experience—but might also risk breaking the page.

-Chrome and Firefox have chosen to make pages ineligible for bfcache if they add an `unload` listener, which is less risky but also disqualifies _a lot_ of pages.
+On Desktop Chrome and Firefox have chosen to make pages ineligible for bfcache if they add an `unload` listener, which is less risky but also disqualifies _a lot_ of pages.
 Safari will attempt to cache some pages with an `unload` event listener, but to reduce potential breakage it will not run the `unload` event when a user is navigating away, which makes the event very unreliable.
+Mobile browsers will attempt to cache some pages with an `unload` event listener but the `unload` event is even unreliable on mobile as processes are often killed to save memory.

 Instead of using the `unload` event, use the `pagehide` event.
 The `pagehide` event fires in all cases where the `unload` event currently fires, and it